Transforming Food & Nutrition rooms for healthier lifestyles

-For the first time in the school’s 89 year history, Finchley Catholic wanted to introduce a dedicated food technology room to support the reintroduction of the subject into the school’s curriculum.
+For the first time in the school’s 89 year history, Finchley Catholic wanted to introduce a dedicated food & nutrition room to support the reintroduction of the subject into the school’s curriculum.

 The school was looking to create a multi-purpose facility which not only caters for general lessons but also functions as a hub for event hospitality at the school

-- The food technology room was divided into distinct zones to separate practical and theory lessons, creating a space which is easy to manage.
+- The food & nutrition room was divided into distinct zones to separate practical and theory lessons, creating a space which is easy to manage.

 - For non-practical tasks, loose tables were installed to maximise the free area for flexible teaching as they could be re-configured easily to suit different teaching and learning styles.

 - A peninsular layout in half the space provides a generous area for food preparation as well as discrete kitchen areas for more focused group work.